surjit/jpauli.github.io/_carew/posts/2015-04-09-exceptional-php.md

 ### finally

-*Finally* is a little bit harder to understand and has not been trivial to add to PHP 5.5.
+*Finally* is harder to understand and has not been trivial to add to PHP 5.5, it is full of hacks.

-The trick is that after having run the *finally* block, we must weither continue execution if a catch treated the exception, or stop the execution if the Exception was actually uncaught.
+The problem is that after having run the *finally* block, we must weither continue execution if a catch treated the exception, or stop the execution if the Exception was actually uncaught.

-To achieve this, we introduced two new OPCodes in PHP5.5, just for the *finally* feature : `ZEND_FAST_CALL` and `ZEND_FAST_RETURN`, and we also play with `ZEND_JMP`.
+To achieve this, we introduced two new OPCodes in PHP 5.5, just for the *finally* feature : `ZEND_FAST_CALL` and `ZEND_FAST_RETURN`, and we also play with `ZEND_JMP`.

 So here is the code the Zend Compiler generates for finally block :